openharmony/docs/en/application-dev/quick-start/arkts-prop.md

 - The change of **this.arr** causes **ForEach** to update: The array item with the ID **3** is retained in this update, array items with IDs **1** and **2** are deleted, and array items with IDs **4** and **5** are added.
 The array before and after the update is **[1, 2, 3]** and **[3, 4, 5]**, respectively.
 This implies that the **Child** instance generated for item **3** will be moved to the first place, but not updated.
 In this case, the component value corresponding to **3** is **7**, and the final render result of **ForEach** is **7**, **4**, and **5**.

-### Class Object Type @Prop Synchedd from @State Class Object Property in Parent Component
+### Class Object Type @Prop Synced from @State Class Object Attribute in Parent Component

-In a library with one book and two users, each user can mark the book as read, but this does not affect the other user reader.
+In a library with one book and two users, each user can mark the book as read, and the marking does not affect the other user reader.
 Technically speaking, local changes to the \@Prop decorated **book** object do not sync back to the @State decorated **book** in the **Library** component.

+In this example, the \@Observed decorator can be applied to the **book** class, but it is not mandatory.
+It is only needed for nested structures.
+This will be further explained in [Class Type @Prop Synced from @State Array Item in Parent Component](#class-type-prop-synced-from-state-array-item-in-parent-component).

 ```ts